Democratising Pathology Co-Pilots: An Open Pipeline and Dataset for Whole-Slide Vision-Language Modelling: Methods

 \emph{ANTONI-$\alpha$} connects a domain-specific vision encoder with an LLM for slide-level histopathology analysis using the LLaVA framework~\cite{liu2023visualinstructiontuning}.
 For language, we use the MedGemma-4B-IT~\cite{sellergren2025medgemmatechnicalreport} model optimised for medical domains and bypass its SigLIP vision encoder and multimodal projector by integrating our domain-specific features directly.
 We bridge vision and language modalities via a vision projector using attentional pooling that compresses 513 vision embeddings (dimension 1280) into 256 tokens matching MedGemma's expected visual input length.
 This projector employs a single cross-attention layer where 256 learnable query tokens attend to input features, with queries and keys projected to the vision embedding's dimensionality while values project directly to the language model's hidden dimension (3072), eliminating additional projection layers.
 The complete architecture is presented in Figure \ref{fig:figure_antoni}.
 We use 8 attention heads for both queries and key-values, along with dropout (0.1) and layer normalisation.
 The projected vision embeddings are inserted at the beginning of the user's first turn by replacing placeholder tokens in MedGemma's input template; specifically, \texttt{<start\_of\_image>} expands to 256 \texttt{<image>} tokens and are then replaced.

 We adopted a two-stage training protocol distributed across 8$\times$NVIDIA H200 GPUs using Fully Sharded Data Parallel (FSDP) and bfloat16 mixed precision.
 Across both stages, we used the AdamW optimiser with a weight decay of 0.01 and cosine learning rate scheduling (10\% warmup).
 We employed a 4-step gradient accumulation strategy to achieve an effective batch size of 512 (from a batch size of 16 per GPU), ensuring robust convergence.
 The objective for both stages was to minimise cross-entropy loss exclusively on assistant response tokens: $\mathcal{L} = -\frac{1}{T}\sum_{t=1}^{T}\log P(y_t|\mathbf{x}_{1:t-1})$, where $y_t$ represents assistant tokens and $\mathbf{x}_{1:t-1}$ denotes the preceding sequence, including conversation structure, vision embeddings, and user queries.
 Text attributes were sampled randomly with replacement throughout the process.
 In the first pretraining stage, we aligned visual features with the language representation space by training only the vision projector while keeping the language model frozen.
-We trained the model on the multilingual pathology reports (generated using the \emph{clean report} task) for 35 epochs, utilising a learning rate of $3 \times 10^{-4}$.
+We trained the model on the multilingual pathology reports (generated using the \emph{clean report} task), leveraging translated pairs across seven languages to enhance representation learning within the projector through linguistic and perceptual diversity \cite{nguyen2024multilingual, buettner-etal-2025-multimodal}.
+This pretraining stage proceeded for 35 epochs, utilising a learning rate of $3 \times 10^{-4}$.
 In the second stage, we jointly trained the projector and the language model using Quantised Low-Rank Adaptation (QLoRA)~\cite{dettmers2023qloraefficientfinetuningquantized}, with a rank of 16 applied to all linear layers.
 The training data encompassed the English variants of the tasks summarised in Table \ref{tab:conv_tasks}.
 This stage ran for 21 epochs with a reduced learning rate of $3 \times 10^{-5}$.